 The work of this Drafting Group and of City Forest Credits is focused on the United States.
 But tree canopy loss in urban areas and shortage of public funding are common to cities around the world.
 These needs are becoming apparent to international organizations and are partly responsible for new initiatives like Cities4Forests at the World Resources Institute.
-City Forest Credits has received inquiries from urban forest stakeholders in Uganda, Peru, Australia, the United Kingdom, Belgium, West Africa, Canada, and others, expressing the same concerns of increasing temperatures, rain fall and storm events, loss of trees, and shortage of public funding.
-These stakeholders ask if carbon protocols could help them to recruit new funding from the sale of credits to support this public resource of city forests.
+City Forest Credits has received inquiries from urban forest stakeholders in Uganda, Peru, Australia, the United Kingdom, Belgian NGOs working in west Africa, and others, expressing the same concerns and asking if our protocols could help them to recruit new funding from the sale of credits to support this public resource of city forests.

-Adding context to both the value of urban forests around the world and their decline is the recent report from the Intergovernmental Panel on Climate Change.8 Global warming is likely to reach 1.5°C between 2030 and 2052 if it continues to increase at the current rate.
+Adding context to both the value of urban forests around the world and their decline is the recent report from the Intergovernmental Panel on Climate Change.
+Global warming is likely to reach 1.5°C between 2030 and 2052 if it continues to increase at the current rate.
 In the words of the Panel: